 What are sustainable materials?

-Definitions can vary - but most can agree that if an existing product component can be replaced by a one with a lower CO2 footprint - then it is a positive sustainable effort.
+Definitions can vary - but most can agree that if an existing product component can be replaced by one with a lower CO2 footprint - then it is a positive sustainable effort.

 Below are some facts and insights to highlight different viewpoints on sustainable materials in the light of a mechanical engineer or product designer (in the end, it will have to be the one to create and specify a design that can utilize new green (sustainable) materials.